-Zionist Settlers Defile Al-Aqsa Mosque Under Israeli Troops Protection
+Zionist Settlers Defile Al-Aqsa Mosque under Israeli Troops Protection

-Alwaght-Gangs of extremist Zionist settlers have broken into al-Aqsa Mosque through al-Maghareba Gate and defiled the holy Islamic site in occupied al Quds (Jerusalem).
+Alwaght- Gangs of Zionist settlers have broken into al-Aqsa Mosque through al-Maghareba Gate and defiled the holy Islamic site in occupied al Quds (Jerusalem).

 A source from the al-Quds Awqaf (Islamic Endowments) told reporters that a batch of 49 Zionist settlers entered the Mosque early Tuesday under the protection of Israeli regime troops and special forces.